Who Should Read This

 FAQs

-Can I switch from a work visa to a permanent resident via Pr Pathways Overview (Canada)?
+Can I switch from a temporary work visa to a permanent residency application in Canada?

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.